Frequently Asked Questions: Provisioning Lync Server 2013 for Skype connectivity

 A: With Skype now part of the Microsoft family, new possibilities open up for extending unified communications scenarios to the hundreds of millions of people who use Skype.
 This combination will enable Lync customers to connect and collaborate with suppliers, customers, and partners, relying on the richness of Lync and the reach of Skype.

-Instant Message and Audio Calls—Federated audio calling and instant messaging between Lync and Skype users
+Instant Message and Audio and Video Calls—Federated audio and video calling and instant messaging between Lync and Skype users

 Presence Sharing— Exchange presence information between federated contacts